jifems/adxsharing/share-your-adx-data.md

     ![Datasets](./media/datasets.png "Datasets")

-1. Select the dataset type that you would like to add.
-For the case of SQL-based sharing, select Azure SQL Database or Azure SQL Data Warehouse depending on where your data is stored.
+1. Select the dataset type *Azure Data Explorer*.

 1. Navigate to the object you would like to share and select 'Add Datasets'.